 Ancient Greeks cured olives by "dry curing" with salt, and over the centuries, other methods were developed.

-Note: There are other methods and one using lye (see Lye-Cured Olives from our Italian Food site), but these are the simpler methods used in many Greek homes.
+Note: There are other methods, but these are the simpler methods used in many Greek homes.

 Water Curing "Smashed" or "Cracked" Olives

 (recommended for large green olives)